Practical guide: when to use ChatGPT, Claude, or Perplexity

 When NOT to use ChatGPT

-Avoid ChatGPT for current market data (knowledge cutoff March 2025), very long documents over 50 pages, or when you need strictly factual information with source citations.
+Avoid ChatGPT for current market data (knowledge cutoff March 2025), very long documents exceeding 50 pages, or when you need strictly factual information with source attribution.

 When to use Claude: natural texts and complex analyses

-Claude from Anthropic distinguishes itself by its long context window and nuanced, human writing style.
-Where ChatGPT sometimes sounds too enthusiastic or formal, Claude writes in a way that feels like an experienced professional wrote it.
+Anthropic's Claude stands out with its long context window and nuanced, human-like writing style.
+While ChatGPT can sometimes sound overly enthusiastic or formal, Claude writes in a way that feels as if an experienced professional penned it.

 Ideal situations for Claude